wanghaisheng/responsive-landing-page-starter/content/blog/en/how-to-make-video-calls-with-swiftui.md

 }
 ```

 The `OTView` struct, which conforms to `UIViewRepresentable` has a `UIView` object as a property.
-This view is returned when the system calls ' makeUIView`.
+This view is returned when the system calls `makeUIView`.
 Since the lifecycle of views in SwiftUI is controlled by the system, you also need to implement`updateUIView`to handle that.
 The`OTErrorWrapper`struct allows error to conform to`Identifiable`, which is needed to use the SwiftUI alerts.

 Next, replace the `ContentView` struct with the following: